-Last week, Wal-Mart’s stock price dropped nearly 10% after they announced their earnings.
+Last week, Wal-Mart’s stock price dropped nearly 10 percent after they announced their earnings.
 The drop was precipitated by their lack of continued ecommerce growth.
 After several great quarters of online growth, the trajectory flattened.
 Despite the decline in stock price, this flattening was unsurprising to many in the know – the growth was largely fueled by acquisition of companies like Jet.com rather than improvements to their core ecommerce business.

 After the drop, Tien Tzuo, the CEO of high-flying Zuora wrote about Wal-Mart’s REAL ecommerce problem in an article on VentureBeat.
 He believes, as I do, Wal-Mart’s online problems lie within themselves, and are not solely due to Amazon’s rise.